Vanessa Lamers is the Assistant Director of Performance Management and Quality Improvement at PHF.

 To support health departments, hospitals, healthcare organizations, and governments in the roll-out of the vaccine, the Public Health Foundation (PHF) has developed this overview of the Pfizer-BioNTech COVID-19 Vaccine logistics.
 Complete information with additional details can be found on Pfizer’s website: https://www.cvdvaccine-us.com/.
-The information provided is accurate as of December 16, 2020.
+This information was updated on February 8th, 2021.

 healthcare professionals around the world.
 Results from clinical trials indicate the Pfizer vaccine is 95% effective with two-doses, providing a promising pathway out of the COVID-19 pandemic.
 However, the preservative-free vaccine must be transported and stored at ultra-cold temperatures, posing a challenge for facilities receiving the vaccine.

 To ensure ultra-cold temperatures, the vaccine vials are shipped in a thermal shipping container containing dry ice

 and continuously monitored with a temperature monitoring device on the foam lid.

 The box appears medium-sized, but can weigh up to 80 pounds

 , as dry ice is twice as heavy as regular ice.
 Facilities receiving the package may want to be prepared with a dolly or forklift, depending on how many boxes they are receiving.
 The Public Health Foundation developed a dry ice safety fact sheet

 for the Centers for Disease Control and Prevention (CDC) to help with safe handling and storage of dry ice.

 The temperature monitor on the foam lid keeps track of temperature fluctuations and provides email alerts and reports.
 Upon opening, the temperature monitor will flash green to indicate the box stayed within range during transport or will flash red if there was a problem that needs to be investigated.

 Upon arrival, the thermal shipping box should be stored and opened in a well-ventilated area